 Consisting of both IRC and Parkside Apartments, this Residential College houses nearly 650 first-year and second-year students.
 Parkside International Residential College serves as a center for cultural, artistic and internationally oriented academic and social events on campus.
 Students living here will be exposed to a global experience through events and personal interactions.

 South Residential College consists of four traditional style residence halls (Marks Hall, Marks Tower, Pardee Tower, and Trojan Hall) and is home to nearly 700 residents.
 Situated close to the center of campus, students describe South Residential College as a close-knit community and a true “family.”

 West Residential College is home to 660 residents and houses both first-year students (Fluor Tower) and second-year students (Webb Tower).
 Situated near the Lyon Center and the Student Health Center, West Residential College focuses on holistic wellness.
 Also home to Somerville Place and the Latino Floor.

 Commuter Student Opportunity

-All first year commuter students are invited to join one of the Residential Colleges listed below.
+All first year commuter students are invited to join one of the Residential Colleges listed above.
 Joining a Residential College will allow commuter students to form strong connections by participating in events organized by the Resident Assistants and Faculty in Residence and will grant commuter students the opportunity to become an integral member of the community through interactions with their peers outside of the classroom setting.
-Commuter students should fill out the Residential College commuter student application found at the bottom of this page.
+Commuter students should contact firstname.lastname@example.org for more information.

 Residential College Cup

-The Residential College Cup is an annual year long competition between the 6 residential colleges.
-Students from each residential college compete throughout the year through ongoing competitions and larger annual competition events.
-Competitions will focus on 4 core areas: athletic intramural sports, knowledge and trivia, community service and sustainability.
+The Residential College Cup is an annual competition between the 7 first-year residential colleges.
+Students from each residential college compete in various competitions to earn points, meet people, and feel more connected to their residential college.
 To read more visit the Residential College Cup page.